 “Deal,” he finally said, wringing his hands nervously.
 “But let us make certain it does not come to that.
 Is the God King aware of the danger from his own priests?”

-“He is,” Siri said.
+“He is,” Siri lied.
 “In fact, he knew about it before I did.
 He’s the one who told me I needed to contact you.”

 “He did?”
 Bluefingers asked, frowning slightly.